zhenzey/2.S997/challenge1/readme.md

 ## Codes
 <ul>
-<li>Main.ipynb: main codes for parallelization, fine tuning and custom mutation algorithm (better run on a CPU cluster with memory > 100G) </li>
+<li>Main.ipynb --- main codes for parallelization, fine tuning and custom mutation algorithm (better run on a CPU cluster with memory > 100G) </li>